Lucazanoni/analysis-of-filter-press-analogic-variables/README.md

 To watch an informative video of how a filter press works, press [here](https://www.youtube.com/watch?v=UguqOosjrTc&ab_channel=Prolific3DTech).

 ## Data
-The data provided by the application are  arranged in this way: dataframe with any data recorded with the time of record, saved as bson (binary json) files divided by number of cycle and number of phase in the cycle for the phase variables.
+The data provided by the application are  arranged in this way: dataframes with data recorded with the time of record, saved as bson (binary json) files divided by number of cycle and number of phase in the cycle for the phase variables.
 The variables are divided in Analogic and Phase Analogic data, the firsts referred to all the the cycle, the seconds referred to single phases of the cycle (the meaning of cycle and phase are described below).
-In the Phase analogic data the bson file contain 2 dataframes, the first referred to the max values of all analogic measured and the second that contain the record of the variables of interest.
+In the Phase analogic data the bson file contain 2 dataframes, the first referred to the max values of all analogics measured and the second that contain the record of the variables of interest.
 In the **bson-file** folder there are the files of one single cycle, the one without"phase" in the name is the analogic referred to the all cycle.
-The other files are the phase variable of the each phase of the cycle.
+The other files are the phase variable of each phase of the cycle.
 The phase variables have all the same name (PhaseVars.phaseVariable1, PhaseVars.phaseVariable2,...) indipendently to which phase are referred).
 The file "phasevars.xlsx" in the same folder explain what are the phase variables in each phase.
 The file Analogs.xlsx describe the variables in the bson file referred to the complete cycle (the one without "phase" in the name of the file).
 In this second .xlsx file the cells are red if referred to data that are not measured in the cycles, and green for the ones that are used
 ### Cycle
 A cycle is the ensemble of process that happens between the moment in which the slurry is started to pump, to the moment in with each cake is extracted from the filter press.
 ### Phase
-Each cycle is divided in any phases, the phases of interest for the analogic variables are the the second (phase 2) and the third (phase 3), that are the two phases of feeding (when the slurry is pumped in the filter press).
+Each cycle is divided in many phases, the phases of interest for the analogic variables are the the second (phase 2) and the third (phase 3), that are the two phases of feeding (when the slurry is pumped in the filter press).
 In particular, phase 2 is the phase in which the slurry is filling the machine and phase 3 is the phase in which the slurry is pumped after the machine is full, so the pumped slurry increase the cakes and pump out the liquid component.
-In Phase 3 after few seconds the pressure becomes almost constant
+In Phase 3, after few seconds, the pressure becomes almost constant

 ![Figure_1](https://user-images.githubusercontent.com/48355728/162576060-57c991f9-d761-4f83-85aa-c32780a16325.png)